palak-b19/Assembler_Simulator/README.md

 | Nandini Jain     | 2022316    |

 # Path To Run Assembler
- - CO-project -> CO_A_P1 -> Simulator -> Simple-Assembler -> Assembler.py
+ - CO-project -> CO_A_P1 -> Simulator -> Simple-Assembler -> bonus_ssembler.py

 # Path To Run Simulator
- - CO-project -> CO_A_P1 -> Simulator -> SimpleSimulator -> Assembler.py
+ - CO-project -> CO_A_P1 -> Simulator -> SimpleSimulator -> bonus_simulator.py

 # HOW TO EVALUATE

-In terminal, go to automatedTesting directory and enter `./run``.
+In the terminal, go to the automated testing directory and enter `./run``.
 A complete report sheet will be generated in the terminal

 # To view all changes and history view Old_Assembler

  # ASSUMPTIONS:

-  - `Label type instruction`: only 1 label declaration per line i.e, ":"occurs only once.
+  - `Label type instruction`: only 1 label declaration per line i.e., ":"occurs only once.

   - `Mov R1 FLAGS` is taken to be a valid command since FLAGS doesn't represent a variable but instead represents a valid register name , where
-  - MOV can be used with two types of instructions , type1- mov register value , mov reg1 reg2 , hence we have taken to be a valid name
+  - MOV can be used with two types of instructions, type1- mov register value , mov reg1 reg2 , hence we have taken to be a valid name
   - Use of FLAG register:
     - `FLAGS` is a valid register name
     - `mov reg1 FLAGS` is the only valid  instruction involving FLAG register.